Home ➥ About ➥ IPF Priests of St Joseph

 The IPF Priests of Saint Joseph formally became a public association of clergy in the Church on October 22, 2015, Saint John Paul II’s feast day.
 On that date, Archbishop George Lucas, Archbishop of Omaha, formally approved the statutes of the Association and designated Fr.
 Richard Gabuzda as the first Moderator.
 Members of the IPF Priests of Saint Joseph are diocesan priests who make a formal consecration through vows of chastity, poverty, and obedience, plus an additional vow of lifelong service to the spiritual lives of diocesan priests.
 Members live their consecration in either of two forms.
 Some members sense the call to dedicate themselves full-time to the mission of IPF and to serve permanently in Omaha on the IPF staff.
 These “internal members” live together in common life in Omaha in Nazareth House, where they share common prayer and fraternal life.
 Priests formalize their dedication to the association as internal members by officially joining the clergy of the Archdiocese of Omaha, under the supervision of the Archbishop where they will live out their priestly commitment for the rest of their lives.
 Other members perceive the call to remain in their diocese, while supporting the mission of IPF as their pastoral assignment allows.
 These “external members” intercede regularly for priests, remain available for brother priests as confessor or spiritual directors, and assist with IPF programs as their full-time pastoral assignment in their diocese permits.
 Those who have discerned this “call within a call” as diocesan priests are united through consecration and particular availability to their brother priests.

-The IPF Priests of Saint Joseph has grown to eight members in various stages of affiliation.
+The IPF Priests of Saint Joseph currently has seven members in various stages of affiliation.
 Fr.
 Rich Gabuzda and Fr.
 Jim Rafferty live as internal members in Omaha as incardinated priests of the Archdiocese of Omaha while serving in full-time ministry with the Institute for Priestly Formation.

 The icon of the Holy Family describes the qualities of this priestly vocation.
 This image of the Holy Family, written by Kiko Arguello for the Neo-catechumenal Way, is somewhat unusual in that Jesus is not a baby in Mary’s arms while Joseph stands by watchfully.
 Rather, in this depiction the Holy Family is traveling from Jerusalem to Nazareth after Jesus was separated from Mary and Joseph in the Temple at the age of twelve.
 Here, Mary carries a scroll containing the message of Isaiah (61), “The spirit of the Lord is upon me, because the Lord has anointed me to bring good tidings to the afflicted,” which foreshadows Jesus’ future mission as Redeemer.
 As an adult at the start of his public ministry, Jesus will proclaim this same passage in the synagogue at Nazareth, and so in this scene the boy Jesus bows to Mary, as he reaches out to receive the scroll she bears, in anticipation of his mission.